PratikKamble99/python-interview-questions/begginer.md

 ## 4. What is docstring in Python?
 A docstring (documentation string) is a special string used to document Python modules, classes, functions, or methods.

-A docstring (documentation string) is a special string used to document Python modules, classes, functions, or methods.

 ## 5. What is break, continue and pass in Python?
 1. Break:-	The break statement terminates the loop immediately.